A Comprehensive Guide to Light Bulb Terminology Used by Electricians

 FAQ Section:

-Can I use light bulbs with LEDs in an installation that needs incandescent bulbs?
+Can I make use of light bulbs with LEDs in an installation which requires incandescent bulbs?

-Yes, but you have be sure that the bulb is the right form and wattage to the fixture.
+Yes, but it is important to ensure that you have the right bulb shape and wattage for the fixture.

-What is the most energy-efficient type of bulb?
+What is the most energy efficient type of bulb?

 When should I change my bulbs for light?